 Recipe by RUTHWARD

-"This pear is not to be served for dessert but rather as an elegant accompaniment for the Cornish game hens stuffed with Olive-Rice Stuffing on this site that contains blue cheese and walnuts.
-In this case, don't use the olives.
-Serve it as an accompaniment to any blue cheese dish, such as a blue cheese quiche.
+"This pear is an elegant accompaniment for stuffed Cornish game hens with blue cheese and walnuts.
+Or serve it alongside any blue cheese dish, such as a blue cheese quiche.
 Easy and tasty!
-The lavender flowers are optional, but make for an attractive presentation."
+It also makes a lovely dessert."